- Richest Athletes › Tennis Players

-Boris Becker is a former German professional tennis player and current coach who has a net worth of $10 million.
-Becker became a successful tennis player within an incredibly short period of time, rising to the number one world ranking almost from the outset of his playing career.
-Despite this, Boris struggled with financial and legal issues in later life.
-Following his retirement, Becker coached some of the brightest future stars of tennis.
+Boris Becker is a former German professional tennis player and current coach who has a net worth of $200 thousand.
+Boris Becker became a successful tennis player within an incredibly short period of time.
+In 1985, at the age of just 17, he won Wimbeldon.
+He still stands today as the youngest winner in the tournament's history.
+He rose to number one world ranking almost from the outset of his playing career which would eventually include six Grand Slam wins.
+Boris won Wimbeldon three times, the U.S. Open once and the Australian Open twice.
+Following his retirement from playing in 1999, Becker coached some of the brightest future stars of tennis, namely Novak Djokovic.

-Early Life: Boris Franz Becker was born on November 22nd of 1967 in Leimen, West Germany.
+Boris Franz Becker was born on November 22nd of 1967 in Leimen, West Germany.
 Boris was raised as a Catholic.
 His father founded a tennis centre in Leimen, and Becker subsequently learned to play tennis in this facility.
 He became highly proficient at a very young age.

-Career: After turning pro in 1984, Becker won his first professional doubles that year.
+After turning pro in 1984, Becker won his first professional doubles that year.
 In 1985, he became the first unseeded player to win the Wimbledon singles title.
 A number of stunning wins followed, and Becker defended his Wimbledon title next year.
 He later established a strong rivalry with Stefan Edberg.

 By the mid-90s, his financial and marital issues had begun to affect his career.
 By 1995, he had retired after narrowly failing to win at the Monte Carlo Open.
 During his years as a professional tennis player, Becker had won 49 singles titles and 15 doubles titles.
 Becker famously never won on clay surfaces, preferring surfaces such as grass.

-Relationships: In 1993, Boris married a model called Barbara Feltus.
+In 1993, Boris married a model named Barbara Feltus.
 She was pregnant at the time, and in 1994 the couple welcomed their first child into the world.
 In 1999, they had another child.
 In 2000, Boris asked for a separation.
 Barbara thankfully decided not to follow through with their prenuptial agreement, saving Becker from a $2.5 million initial payout.

 However, she then took him to court and walked away with a much larger settlement.
 It was later revealed that he had fathered another child during this marriage, and he then obtained joint custody of this child after a DNA test proved he was the father.
 In 2009, Boris married another model called Sharlely Kerssenberg.
 They subsequently had a child together before separating in 2018.
 In 2019, it was reported that Becker was dating another model.

-Post-Playing Ventures: Becker created Volkl Inc. in 2000.
+Becker created Volkl Inc. in 2000.
 The company produces clothing and tennis rackets.
 He later published an autobiography and has served on advisory boards for various sports organizations, including the German Tennis Federation and Bayern Munich football club.
 He also became a famous poker player and has performed well in various tournaments.

-Alleged Financial Issues: In 2017, a British judge initiated bankruptcy proceedings against Becker.
+In 2017, a British judge initiated bankruptcy proceedings against Becker.
 The judgment of debt against Becker was issued in October 2015.
 The sum that Becker owes was not disclosed, other than to say it is substantial – although some reports stated that it was $14 million.
 His business adviser Hand-Dieter Cleven claimed that he was owed $41 million.